joybasford/wine_quality_RFclassification/README.md

 It also permits us to compute how 'important' each of the wine chemical features was to the quality.

 # Python Libraries
-import numpy as np
+-import numpy as np
-import pandas as pd
+-import pandas as pd
-import matplotlib.pyplot as plt from sklearn.ensemble import RandomForestClassifier from sklearn.cross_validation import cross_val_score
+-import matplotlib.pyplot as plt
+-from sklearn.ensemble import RandomForestClassifier -from sklearn.cross_validation import cross_val_score
-from sklearn.model_selection import cross_validate
+-from sklearn.model_selection import cross_validate